AAnirudh07/Deepreach-2D-System/robot_reachability_analysis/README.md

 #### Interpretation

-At each time point, the safe set excludes a circle centered at the origin with radius $T + 0.5$.
+At each time point, the safe set excludes a circle centered at the origin with radius $T + 0.5$, i.e., radius 0.5, 1, and 1.5 at times 0s, 0.5s, and 1s respectively.

 #### Visualization